beardicus/awesome-plotters/README.md

 In-depth courses and tutorials about plotters and generative art.

-- [Painting with Plotters](https://www.eyesofpanda.com/project/painting_with_plotters/) - A work-in-progress course by Licia He, to be released September 2024.
+- [Painting with Plotters](https://www.eyesofpanda.com/project/painting_with_plotters/) - A work-in-progress course by Licia He.

 ## Community